bugy/incremaven/README.md

 Main script command is '_mvn clean install -pl [prepared_list]_', but it can be extended based on user options or some internal optimizations.

 ### Local changes analysis
+The starting point for IncreMaven is your uncommitted changes in SVN:
+1. For every local svn change, the corresponding project is found
-The starting point for IncreMaven is your uncommitted changes in SVN.
-The script finds the corresponding projects and checks, whether they were modified after the last build.
-If the project modification is newer, then the project will be built.
+2. For every changed project (from step 1) it is checked, whether it was modified after the last build 3a.
+If the project modification is newer, then the project will be built 3b.
 Otherwise it will be skipped (almost, see features for details).

 ### Incoming changes analysis
 At the first launch, IncreMaven builds the whole project and saves current revision information.